- Mathematics, Computing, and Statistics

 Amber Stubbs graduated from Simmons University in 2005 with an B.S. in Computer Science and English, then attended Brandeis University where she earned her Ph.D. in Computer Science, specifically in the field of natural language processing.
 While at Brandeis she co-authored a book, Natural Language Annotation for Machine Learning (O'Reilly, 2012) with James Pustejovksy.

 Her doctoral dissertation, "A Methodology for Using Professional Knowledge in Corpus Annotation," involved creating an annotation methodology to extract high-level information — such a hospital patient's medical diagnosis — from narrative texts.
 As part of that research, she also developed the Multi-Purpose Annotation Environment (MAE) and Multi-document Adjudication Interface (MAI) software, which is used at institutions around the world for natural language processing research.

-Amber became an Assistant Professor at Simmons University in 2014, where she teaches courses in both the Computer Science and LIS programs.
+Amber joined Simmons as an Assistant Professor at Simmons University in 2014, and became as Associate Professor in 2020.
 She is delighted to be back at Simmons, and enjoys helping students understand technology and how to make it work for them.

 What I Teach

 - CS330: Structure and Organization of Programming Languages

 Stubbs' research is primarily in natural language processing.
 She is especially interested in best practices for the annotation all types of high-level information, and is currently working on a project involving Verb Phrase Ellipsis with Lotus Goldberg.